TuvokVersatileKolinahr/fussball/README.md

-# fussball
+# fußball
-A system to keep scores in our fussball matches
+A system to keep scores in our fußball matches

 Steps to take: